MicrosoftDocs/memdocs/windows-365/enterprise/deployment-overview.md

 # Overview of Windows 365 deployment

-Once your organization has purchased one or more Windows 365 licenses, the Windows 365 node in Microsoft Endpoint Manager will become active for management.
-At this point, you're able to begin provisioning Cloud PC's.
+After your organization has purchased one or more Windows 365 licenses, the Windows 365 node in Microsoft Endpoint Manager will become active for management.
+At this point, you can provision Cloud PCs.

 To set up your system to provision on-demand Cloud PCs to your users, follow these steps: